sdemmitt/vps/README.md

 * Replace 'airin_n1.conf' with 'airin_n2.conf' or 'airin_n3.conf'

-* Use the added IPv4 addresses created in Vultr earlier for each added masternode.
+* Use the 2nd and 3rd IPv4 addresses created in Vultr earlier for each configuration file.

 Note: IP addresses cannot not be used more than once.

+* Use the 2nd and 3rd private key that was created earlier in the Airin wallet for each configuration file.

 ## F. Restart VPS

+Run the following command:

 ```bash
 sudo reboot